Islamey: Difficulty

 The many existing editions have numerous alternative passages (ossias) – most are easier, some are more difficult.
-This technical difficulty made it a favourite with virtuosos such as Nikolai Rubinstein (who premiered the piece), Franz Liszt, and in recorded history, Simon Barere, Julius Katchen, György Cziffra, Boris Berezovsky, Mikhail Pletnev, Ivo Pogorelić, Lang Lang, and Shuan Hern Lee.
+This technical difficulty made it a favourite with virtuosos such as Nikolai Rubinstein (who premiered the piece), Franz Liszt, and in recorded history, Simon Barere, Julius Katchen, György Cziffra, Boris Berezovsky, Mikhail Pletnev, Ivo Pogorelić, and Lang Lang.
 Balakirev, considered a virtuoso pianist in his time, once admitted that there were passages in the piece that he "couldn't manage."
 In addition, Alexander Scriabin seriously damaged his right hand fanatically practicing the piece along with Liszt's Réminiscences de Don Juan, though the injury eventually healed.

 Legacy and influences

 Islamey has had a lasting influence on piano solo music; Ravel once remarked to a friend that his goal in writing Gaspard de la nuit was to compose a piece that was "more difficult than Balakirev's Islamey."
 This turned out to be Scarbo, the third piece in the suite.
 Alexander Borodin included quotations from the piece in his opera Prince Igor, while Nikolai Rimsky-Korsakov did the same in Scheherazade.
 The piece has been twice arranged for orchestra, by Alfredo Casella shortly before Balakirev's death, and by Sergei Lyapunov.
 Eugene Ormandy and the Philadelphia Orchestra recorded Casella's orchestration in stereo on February 26, 1961, for Columbia Records.

 Recent musicological work has shown that the melodies that Balakirev preserved in this work are still present in folk music in the former USSR.
 For instance, the first theme has been found to be a variety of the Lezginka from Kabardino-Balkaria, which differs notably from Balakirev's work in its time signature.
-The second theme has been demonstrated to have the origins as related to Balakirev, namely that of a Tatar love song.
+The second theme has been demonstrated to have origins related to Balakirev, namely that of a Tatar love song.
 Balakirev himself indicated in the score that the coda should be played similarly to the Russian Tropak, again a traditional Russian tune.